Mountain irrigation and lawn at elevation in Colorado

 After the quiz: sequencing the rest of the season

 A single quiz result is the first lane, not the only lane for the year.
 Irrigation fixes often unlock lawn programs; bed cleanup and head clearance belong in the same week when possible.
-If grade still sends water wrong after startup, landscape design and landscape construction may enter the story when zones or hardscape force compromise schedules every summer.

-Visit our garden nursery for replacements that match exposure when browse or winter kill changed the palette.
-Keep dated photos in a simple album; they beat memory when an odd spot returns in August.
-Late May at elevation rewards patience and evidence—water and grade stories first, then wear and color, then woodies when several plants still look off without one obvious broken branch.
+Late May at elevation rewards patience and evidence: water and grade first, then wear and color, then woody plants when several still look off without one obvious broken branch.

 Questions about your landscape?
 Contact Neils Lunceford